Gwlanbzh/Little-Man-Computer/README.md

 As the name suggests, it is a Little man computer, written in C. If you don't know what is a Little man computer, or if you want more informations, see https://en.wikipedia.org/wiki/Little_man_computer .

+## Installation

+You can either type `chmod 755 INSTALL.sh`, then run it, or copy/paste the command inside.

 ## Run

 Run the program with `lmc [script]`.